 Last but not least are complementary therapies such as acupuncture, chiropractic, and massage.
 These types of therapies are recommended on a case-by-case basis because there is little clinical evidence supporting their efficacy in the long term.
 If a rheumatology consultant believes such therapies can help in the short term, they may be recommended.

-If you have been looking for a private rheumatologist in London to help you with rheumatoid arthritis, my office on Harley Street is accepting new patients.
+If you have been looking for a private rheumatologist in London to help you with rheumatoid arthritis, my office is accepting new patients.
 Schedule a visit at your earliest convenience.
 Let us work together to minimise your pain, slow down the progression of Rheumatoid Arthritis, and allow you to live your best life to its maximum potential.